blauwiggle/devops-journey/content/2 - Linux/solutions.md

-# Linux
+---
+title: "Solutions"
+weight: 2
+---

 ## EXERCISE 1: Linux Mint Virtual Machine

-You can create a Linux Mint Virtual Machine using VirtualBox or VMware.
-Download Linux Mint ISO from https://www.linuxmint.com/download.php and follow the steps to install it in a virtual environment.
+A Linux Mint Virtual Machine can be created using VirtualBox or VMware.
+Download the Linux Mint ISO from https://www.linuxmint.com/download.php and follow the steps to install it in a virtual environment.

-Once you have Linux Mint running, open the terminal and check the following:
+After having Linux Mint running, open the terminal and check the following:

-Distribution: `cat /etc/*-release`
+- Distribution: `cat /etc/*-release`
-Package manager: Linux Mint uses `apt` or `apt-get` CLI editor: By default, `nano` is usually installed, but you can check by typing `nano`, `vi`, or `vim` and see which one opens.
+- Package manager: Linux Mint uses `apt` or `apt-get`
+- CLI editor: By default, `nano` is usually installed, but you can check by typing `nano`, `vi`, or `vim` and see which one opens.
-Software center: Linux Mint comes with "Software Manager."
+- Software center: Linux Mint comes with "Software Manager."
-Shell: Check the shell for your user with `echo $SHELL
+- Shell: Check the shell for your user with `echo $SHELL

 ## EXERCISE 2: Bash Script - Install Java